Erdogan, Merkel to meet amid tensions, protests | Malay Mail

 To help smooth over the diplomatic reset, Erdogan could dangle the promise of a major project to modernise Turkey’s rail infrastructure.

-Der Spiegel weekly reported that German giant Siemens was in talks to lead the potential billion euro deal, but it was unclear whether Berlin would help finance it.
+Der Spiegel weekly reported that German giant Siemens was in talks to lead the potential 35-billion-euro deal (RM170 billion), but it was unclear whether Berlin would help finance it.

 In a sign of the contentious nature of his visit, Erdogan is not scheduled to make any big public speeches in Germany.

-Die Welt reporter Yucel, who spent over a year behind Turkish bars, condemned Berlin for “inviting a criminal to a banquet”.
+Die Welt reporter Yucel, who spent over a year behind Turkish bars, slammed Berlin for “inviting a criminal to a banquet”.

-“The German government is betraying all those in Turkey who long for a free, democratic and secular society,” he said. — AFP
+“The German government is betraying all those in Turkey who long for a free, democratic and secular society.” — AFP